PIA names acting CEO as it prepares to resume European flights

 The UK also suspended permission for PIA to operate in the region after Pakistan began investigating the validity of pilots’ licences following a plane crash that killed 97 people.

-PIA and the government, which aims to sell a 60% stake in the carrier, had urged the EASA to lift the ban that cost the airline Rs40 billion ($144 million) annually in revenue.
+PIA and the government, which aims to sell a 60% stake in the carrier, had urged the EASA to lift the ban that cost the airline 40 billion rupees ($144 million) annually in revenue.

-Asif anticipates higher PIA valuation in second privatization round following EASA decision

 The loss-making national carrier has a 23% stake in Pakistan’s domestic aviation market, but a lack of direct flights means its 34-plane fleet cannot compete with Middle Eastern carriers that hold a 60% market share.

-A failed attempt to privatise the airline received a single offer, well below its asking price, from real estate developer Blue World City.
+A failed attempt to privatise the airline in October received a single offer, well below its asking price.

 Comments